bjbloemker/Pay4Park/README.md

 2. Download Maven with the following `sudo wget http://apache.spinellicreations.com/maven/maven-3/3.6.0/binaries/apache-maven-3.6.0-bin.tar.gz`
 3. You can verify this was downloaded with `ls`
 4. Extract the downloaded file with `sudo tar -xf apache-maven-3.6.0-bin.tar.gz `
-5. Rename the extracted folder to something more convienient.
+5. Rename the extracted folder to something more convenient.
 We will use `apache-maven` as the new folder name.
 This is done with the following command `sudo mv apache-maven-3.6.0 apache-maven`
 6. Let the terminal know to use maven commands with `sudo update-alternatives --install /usr/bin/mvn maven /opt/apache-maven/bin/mvn 1001`